Timeline of Yoruba history

 This is a timeline or chronology of Yoruba history.
 It contains notable or important cultural, historical and political events in Yorubaland, its constituent kingdoms and its immediate region as it relates to the Yoruba people of West Africa.
 Many of the dates, especially those from the periods before written history are approximates, and are always indicated when shown.

-Do not add events that aren't notable to this timeline.
+Do not add events that are not notable to this timeline.